 The ingredients are disappointingly harsh which may explain my beetroot red face after washing.
 There’s a number of ingredients known to cause contact dermatitis in here.
 Big no-nos like Cocamide DEA, sulfates, ethanol, a formaldehyde releasing preservative derived from animal urine and an unknown fragrance mysteriously called Fragrance 5412.
 Where the fragrance fits in I will never know.
 Unless they actually added the smell of pipe smoke?

-However, this stuff removed my dandruff.
-My face may look like a big red stop sign, but my dandruff disappeared.
-If you’re not particularly sensitive to the ingredients listed and don’t mind the smell then this stuff is a magic potion.
-But if, like me, you’re pretty sensitive to the harsh chemicals then there are alternatives such as Alphosyl or Capasal out there.
+If you’re not particularly sensitive to the ingredients listed and don’t mind the smell then this Polytar is definitely worth a try.
+But if, like me, you’re pretty sensitive to the harsh chemicals then there are alternatives such as Alphosyl, Capasal and other coal tar shampoos out there.